NFS002/nfs002.github.io/_posts/2024-04-24-oauth-templates.md

 Previously, when I have wanted to set up OAuth2.0 on an app, it has been a fiddly process to say the least, and Im sure others had a similar experience.
 While OAuth 2.0 provides a strong foundation for secure authorization, the overall security of any system utilizing OAuth 2.0 depends on the implementation and the surrounding security measures.

-Therefore, to both consolidate my own knowledge and provoide a useful starting point to others, I have written this application template with the following features.
+Therefore, to both consolidate my own knowledge and provide a useful starting point to others, I have written this application template with the following features.

 - Simple REST API using the popular [gin](https://github.com/gin-gonic/gin) framework for golang.